Hog Island Light: History

 There have been two lights at Hog Island, one of the Virginia Barrier Islands located southeast of Exmore.
 The first light was erected in 1853 and consisted of a 45 foot tall whitewashed brick tower with a keeper's dwelling adjacent to it.
-It was ostensibly equipped with a first-order fresnel lens, though a report in 1870 stated that it had been assigned a fourth order lens instead.
+It was ostensibly equipped with a first-order Fresnel lens, though a report in 1870 stated that it had been assigned a fourth-order lens instead.

 Erosion of the island eventually endangered the first lighthouse, and in 1896 an octagonal iron skeleton tower similar to the 1895 Cape Charles Light was erected to replace it.
 This new lighthouse, the second tallest in the United States at 194 feet, was built more than a half mile back from the ocean in a clearing in the dense pine forest that once covered most of Hog Island.
 It was the sister light of Cape Charles (1895/191 ft), both skeletal steel super-structures, Hog Island featured an antenna that gave it the 3 ft height difference.
-This has been carefully analyzed utilizing the photograph from Eliot Elisifon taken in 1944 for Time Magazine.
-The First-Order Fresnel lens featured 4-Million Candellas, at that time, the most powerful lens in America.
+This has been carefully analyzed utilizing the photograph taken by Eliot Elisofon in 1944 for Time Magazine.
 The new Hog Island tower was painted black to distinguish it from the nearly identical sister, Cape Charles light that is painted white.

 In 1900 early in the evening on Washington's Birthday a huge flock of birds, mostly geese and ducks, smashed into the lantern of the Hog Island Lighthouse.
 The two keepers fired their shotguns at the birds to drive them away before the lens was damaged.
 Two days later another flock of birds flew in.
 Out of ammunition, the keepers had to drive them away with sticks.
 This time much of the lantern glass was broken out and the light was extinguished until repairs were made.